 On your hire me form, ask for their name, email, link to your website, budget.
 Leave a text area so they can ask questions or give you details about their project.

 Related Posts: Read 26 Questions to Answer on Your Services Page.
-Use this Sales Page Outline and then get to booking, good-looking, with these daily to-dos.
+Get to booking, good-looking, with these daily to-dos.
 Create dope work and then get some Powerful Client Testimonials after the project is done.
 Recommended: As of 2019, I’ve switched to Productized Services and use this Productized Guide to level up.